 The 96 hours of translation are not a marketing trick — diaspora shops have to maintain DE + EN + Farsi side by side, many also Dari and Pashto.
 Anyone doing it manually spends more time on translation than on the original entry.
 Magic Scan does both in one pass.

-Three ShopyAI USPs that pair with Magic Scan
+Two Shopyai USPs that pair with Magic Scan

 Magic Scan vs. the competition